DRAKE UNIVERSITY COLLEGE OF PHARMACY AND HEALTH SCIENCES

 4. To be considered innocent until proven guilty by a preponderance of the evidence; and,

 5. To have the results of the disciplinary matter presented in writing and to have the opportunity to appeal an adverse decision as outlined below.

 - Prior to each hearing, one of the Committee members will be designated as recording secretary by the Chair.
 A handwritten summary of the proceedings shall be housed in confidentiality with the Student Affairs Officer following the conclusion of the hearing.
 At the request of either party or the Committee, the proceedings shall additionally be tape-recorded and held with the other records.
 These records may be re-opened in the event of an appeal from the Committee decision or other future proceedings involving the student or the incident(s) at issue.

 - No decision will be made based solely on the failure of the accused to attend.
-However, if the accused was sent a timely notice of the hearing at his/her last known address and fails to attend, the hearing will continue with all available information being presented and the Committee will deliberate and decide on the alleged Honor Code violation and penalty as discussed below.
+However, if the accused was sent a timely notice of the hearing at their Drake email address and fails to attend, the hearing will continue with all available information being presented and the Committee will deliberate and decide on the alleged Honor Code violation and penalty as discussed below.

-- If a witness has reasonable cause as to why he or she will be unable to attend the hearing, the Chair must make reasonable accommodations to hear the witness's testimony or obtain a signed written statement.
+- If a witness has reasonable cause as to why they will be unable to attend the hearing, the Chair must make reasonable accommodations to hear the witness's testimony or obtain a signed written statement.